 In women with microvascular syndrome, blood flow to the heart falls dangerously low.
 But women don’t often feel the “elephant-on-the-chest” pain that takes place when large arteries shut down.
 Instead, they may have subtle symptoms.
 They may feel pressure or squeezing or shortness of breath.
 Symptoms may even pop up elsewhere in the body, such as the jaw.
-(This symptom of jaw pain can also appear in men having a heart attack.)
-Many women feel more tired than usual or dizzy or lightheaded.
-Many have pain in their stomach and think they have indigestion or heartburn.
+This symptom of jaw pain can also appear in men having a heart attack.
+Many women feel more tired than normal.
+Or they feel dizzy or lightheaded.
+Some may have pain in their stomach and think they have indigestion or heartburn.

 Many women with this disease may continue to have symptoms and become sicker.
 They may be at an increased risk for heart attack within 5 years.

-The stage for heart disease is set before menopause by factors like high blood pressure, high cholesterol, extra weight (especially around the waist), and smoking.
+The stage for heart disease is set before menopause by factors such as high blood pressure, high cholesterol, extra weight (especially around the waist), high blood sugar, and smoking.
 All of these factors play a part in plaque buildup.